Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-AZURE_PORTAL.md

 5. Then automatically Comand Palette will appear (Terminal Search bar on the top ) --> Choose your Project name there

+- first time in Comand Palette --> LogIn through Comand Palette

+- if Comand Palette is blank and doesn't show any options --> close VS Code and open again

 6. Once the deployment is finished, click Browse Website to validate the deployment

 ............................................................................................................